 No special preparation is needed.
 People are asked to complete a brief health check form so any potential difficulties can be addressed.
 Click on this link to see the health check form.

-People are encouraged to read from some of Stanislav Grof’s books or watch some of his YouTube videos, but this is not necessary preparation.
-The References section of this website lists books, YouTube links, and other website links.
+Those who are interested are encouraged to explore various sources of information about breathwork, especially the books of Stanislav Grof, but this is not necessary preparation.
+The References section of this website lists some relevant books, videos, and other sources of information.

-Are people advised to avoid Holotropic Breathwork for any reasons?
+Are people advised to avoid Breathwork for any reasons?

-Pregnant women, persons with cardiovascular problems, glaucoma, epilepsy, or an unresolved history of psychiatric hospitalization are advised to avoid Holotropic Breathwork.
+Pregnant women, persons with cardiovascular problems, glaucoma, epilepsy, or an unresolved history of psychiatric hospitalization are advised to avoid Dreamshadow Transpersonal Breathwork.
 If you have any questions, please contact us before registering.

 Can I do it by myself?

 This type of breathwork is best done in a group setting with the attention of experienced facilitators.